Taking Desvenlafaxine for the first time? Here’s How to Get the Best Results

 Desvenlafaxine should still be taken even if you feel better.
 Without consulting your physician, do not discontinue using this medication.
 Your dose will likely be gradually reduced by your physician.

-You could develop withdrawal symptoms if you abruptly discontinue taking desvenlafaxine:
+You could develop withdrawal-like symptoms if you abruptly discontinue taking desvenlafaxine:

-- Tinnitus, otherwise known as ringing and/or buzzing sound in your ear(s)
+- Tinnitus, otherwise known as ringing and/or buzzing sounds in your ear(s)

 - Experiencing abnormal dreams

 - Changes in your mood, such as belligerent behavior or unusually enthused

 - Dilated pupils — This can lead to an episode of narrow open-angle glaucoma